mitchins/SmolRouter/README.md

 - **🧠 Think Chain Processing**:
   - Strip `<think>...</think>` blocks from responses (enabled by default)
   - Disable internal thinking by appending `/no_think` to prompts
+- **📝 JSON Markdown Scrubbing**:
+  - Convert markdown-fenced JSON blocks to pure JSON (configurable)
+  - Ideal for models that output JSON in markdown format
 - **📊 Request Logging & Web UI**:
   - SQLite database logging of all requests and responses
   - Clean web dashboard showing request logs with filtering